keyboardJuggernaut/decentralized_crowdfunding_platform/README.md

   <h3 align="center">Decentralized Crowdfunding Platform</h3>

   <p align="center">
-      Dapp project implementing Ethereum Smart Contracts and a Django application to listen to emitted events periodically stored in a MongoDB
+      Dapp project implementing Ethereum Smart Contracts, a Django application to listen to emitted events periodically stored in a MongoDB and to interact with the Smart     Contracts using web3js and MetaMask
     <br/>
     <!-- <a href=""><strong>Visit the website »</strong></a> -->
   </p>